-Khloe Kardashian Threw Rob Kardashian A St. Patty’s Day Birthday Bash To Make Him Feel ‘Special’ Per ‘HL’
+Khloe Kardashian Threw Rob Kardashian A St. Patty’s Day Birthday Bash To Make Him Feel ‘Special,’ Per ‘HL’

 — Metro Entertainment (@Metro_Ents) March 17, 2019

-The same insider went on to say that while Rob still has his ups and downs are struggles and likes to keep to himself.
-The father of one has a very small social circle and he doesn’t like leaving his house very often so his mom and sisters are trying to do everything that they can to make sure he stays happy.
-Neighbors often see Dream out with her nannies but even so, the source says that Rob is very hands on dad and his baby girl means the world to him.
+The same insider went on to say that Rob still has his ups and downs, and struggles and likes to keep to himself.
+Kardashian has a very small social circle and he doesn’t like leaving his house very often so his mom and sisters are trying to do everything that they can to make sure he stays happy.
+Neighbors often see Dream out with her nannies, but even so, the source says that Rob is a very hands-on dad and his baby girl means the world to him.

 “He’d love to have more kids one day.
 Dream has changed him so much for the better.”

 And Khloe also shared the love for her brother on her Instagram page over the weekend.
 Along with a few older videos of Rob dancing and singing, the 34-year-old posted a heartfelt tribute to her only brother.
-In the sweet post she called Rob her “best friend” and the “funniest person” she knows before saying that no matter what happens in his life, she will alway stick by his side.
-To end the post, she told fans that the family is lucky to have Dream and Dream is lucky to have such a great father.
+In the sweet post, she called Rob her “best friend” and the “funniest person” she knows before saying that no matter what happens in his life, she will alway stick by his side.
+To end the post, she told fans that the family is lucky to have Dream, and Dream is lucky to have such a great father.

 It’s easy to see that Khloe and Rob have an unbreakable sibling bond.